 Besides needing space, the Jindo doesn’t ask for much more.
 For example, they are gentle and loyal canines, making them perfect family pets.
 They’re also playful and athletic, so get ready to accompany them on walks.

 When you think Keeshonds, you’re considering a true companion dog.
 The Dutch love these canines for their highly alert nature.
 It makes them a great choice for a watch dog.
 Keeshonds will be fine living with apartment dwellers.

 - Wedge-shaped heads

 - A distinctly fox-like cunning expression

 Foxes aren’t the only animal these pooches resemble.
 A very lion-like mane surrounds the neck of a Keeshond.
-It also makes them look like overweight pomeranians.
+It also makes them look like overweight Pomeranians.
 But to us, that makes for a very cute dog!
 Not interested in foxy dogs?
 Then check out our list of leonine pooches!

-Their lively and affectionate natures mean they stay active.
+Their playful and affectionate natures mean they stay active.
 Unfortunately, that also means they won’t transform into aggressive protectors in the presence of a dubious stranger.
 Kees are also obedient and intelligent.
 Thus, you can train the constant habit of barking out of them.
 Just don’t leave a Kee on their own for extended periods — they won’t like that!

-With a name that literally refers to their Italian foxiness, you won’t find another more vulpine dog.
+With a name that refers to their Italian foxiness, you won’t find another more vulpine dog.
 These fun-sized pooches take their watchdog duties very seriously.
 Even if their size prevents them from taking on intruders, they will alert the larger canines in the house.
 When off-duty, they will entertain you with their playfulness.
 The loyalty they display towards family remains the same.

 What makes a Volpino foxy?
 How about: